Chubek/PoxHash/SPEC.md

 Pox uses a special operation to apply byte portion to factors, as we'll see.
 After the blocks have ran, the factors can be converted into bytes, hexdigest, or used raw.
 All the implementations in this repository pass an object that has all these 3.

-An ASCII flowchart of the process can be drawn as such:
+The steps of this of the process can be described as such:

 ```
     Key operations and concepts are in all-caps